suprunchuk/grammY-js-bot-starter/README.md

 - `-`: Decrement the counter
 - `🔄 Reset`: Reset the counter to 0

-## Long Polling and Webhook Modes

-This starter supports both long polling and webhook modes for running your bot:

-### Long Polling Mode (Development)
+## Long Polling Mode

-In development, the bot runs in long polling mode by default.
-This mode is suitable for local development and testing.
+This starter uses long polling mode for running your bot.
+This mode is suitable for both development and production environments.

-To run in long polling mode:
+To run the bot:

-1. Ensure `NODE_ENV` is not set to "production" in your `.env` file.
+1. Ensure your `.env` file contains your bot token.
 2. Run the bot using `npm run dev`.

 In this mode: